 As winter gives way to spring, will the novel coronavirus disappear with it?

-President Trump late last week took to Twitter to share details from his phone call with Chinese President Xi Jinping, whom he called “strong, sharp and powerfully focused on leading the counterattack on the coronavirus.”
+In February, President Trump took to Twitter to share details from his phone call with Chinese President Xi Jinping, whom he called “strong, sharp and powerfully focused on leading the counterattack on the coronavirus.”

 “He feels they are doing very well, even building hospitals in a matter of only days.
 Nothing is easy, but he will be successful, especially as the weather starts to warm [and] the virus hopefully becomes weaker, and then gone,” he added, in part.

-While it’s possible the world — namely China, which has reported 1,016 deaths due to the illness to date — could see some relief as the weather warms, an infectious disease expert who spoke to Fox News isn’t so convinced spring and summer will bring an end to the outbreak.
+While it’s possible the world could see some relief as the weather warms, an infectious disease expert who spoke to Fox News isn’t so convinced spring and summer will bring an end to the outbreak.
 Essentially, it’s too early to know.
-Scientists are still working to understand the novel virus, which has sickened more than 43,000 people globally as of Tuesday.
+Scientists are still working to understand the novel virus, which has sickened more than 130,000 people globally as of March 13.

 "We hope that the gradual spring will help this virus recede, but our crystal ball is not very clear.
 The new coronavirus is a respiratory virus, and we know respiratory viruses are often seasonal, but not always.
 For example, influenza (flu) tends to be seasonal in the U.S., but in other parts of the world, it exists year-round.
 Scientists don’t fully understand why even though we have been studying [the] flu for many years,” Dr. William Schaffner, the medical director of the National Foundation for Infectious Diseases, told Fox News in an email.